-If making eye contact with your neighbors while enjoying your morning coffee from your patio makes you uncomfortable, maybe it’s time to think about having the fastest-growing trees for privacy.
+If making eye contact with your neighbors while enjoying your morning coffee from your patio makes you uncomfortable, maybe it’s time to think about having fence trees for privacy.
 Planting evergreens or conifers in your garden can help you keep unwanted eyes off your property.
 Even if you really like your neighbors, chances are you don’t want them watching you relax in your living room, or worse, your hot tub!
 By using fast-growing evergreen trees for privacy, you can easily create a dense, effective, and beautiful screen.

 Evergreens vs Fences for Privacy Borders